carlreedw/git_php_repos/README.md

 4. The sidebar will automatically refresh and you should see `git_php_repos` listed under "New" in the sidebar.
 This signifies that your database is created.
 You do not need to create any tables in the database.

-If you are behind a proxy, you will need to edit `refresh_database.php`
+If you are behind a proxy, you will need to edit lines 3-4 in `refresh_database.php`

-* See lines 3-4.

 1. In `define("PROXY_IP", '255.255.255.255');` -- change `255.255.255.255` to the IP address of your proxy server.